 What form(s) does this medication come in?

-Each white, biconvex, oblong, scored, coated tablet, engraved with "L" and "25" on one side and "P" logo on the other side, contains metoprolol 25 mg.
+Each white, biconvex, oblong, scored, coated tablet, engraved with "L" and "25" on one side and "P" logo on the other side, contains 25 mg of metoprolol.
 Nonmedicinal ingredients: lactose, microcrystalline cellulose, sodium starch glycolate, colloidal silica, polyvinyl pyrrolidone, magnesium stearate; coating: hydroxypropyl methylcellulose, hydroxypropyl cellulose, polyethylene glycol, and titanium dioxide.

-Each pink, oblong, coated, scored tablet, engraved "PMS 50" on one side and "METOP-L" on the other, contains metoprolol 50 mg.
+Each pink, oblong, coated, scored tablet, engraved "PMS 50" on one side and "METOP-L" on the other, contains 50 mg of metoprolol.
 Nonmedicinal ingredients: lactose, microcrystalline cellulose, sodium starch glycolate, colloidal silica, polyvinyl pyrrolidone, magnesium stearate; coating: hydroxypropyl methylcellulose, titanium dioxide, polyethylene glycol, polysorbate 80, D&C Red No. 30 Aluminum Lake, and D&C Yellow No. 10 Aluminum Lake.

-Each light blue, oblong, coated, scored tablet, engraved " PMS 100" on one side and "METOP-L" on the other, contains metoprolol 100 mg.
+Each light blue, oblong, coated, scored tablet, engraved " PMS 100" on one side and "METOP-L" on the other, contains 100 mg of metoprolol.
 Nonmedicinal ingredients: lactose, microcrystalline cellulose, sodium starch glycolate, colloidal silica, polyvinyl pyrrolidone, magnesium stearate; coating: hydroxypropyl methylcellulose, titanium dioxide, polyethylene glycol, polysorbate 80, and FD&C Blue No. 2 Aluminum Lake.